2023 Solar Incentives Guide for San Angelo, TX - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

 • Net Metering: Net metering factors in once your solar system is up and running.
-If you have a net metering agreement with your San Angelo utility company, the company will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
-In some locations, this credit is dollar-for-dollar, while in others you may make back a percentage of the value.
+If you have in place a net metering agreement with your San Angelo utility company, it will subtract the value of the excess energy your solar system produces from your monthly utility bill.
+In some places, this credit is dollar-for-dollar, while in other places you may receive a refund equivalent to a percentage of the value.

 Best National Provider